 If you're in the Vending industry in Ireland, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-Vending means automatic retailing.
-It covers the sale of products and services at an unattended point of sale through a machine operated by introducing coins, bank notes, payment cards, tokens or other means of cashless payment.
-Sales figures cover vended products only, ie food, drink and other consumable goods such as vended tobacco, sanitary products and condoms.
-Services such as the public telephone, laundrette facilities, travel tickets, stamps, passport photographs, domestic energy supplies and business card creation are excluded.
+Vending (automatic merchandising) is the sale of products at an unattended point of sale through a machine operated by introducing coins, bank notes, payment cards, tokens or other means of cashless payment.
+Sales figures cover vended products only (i.e. food, drink and other consumable goods such as vended tobacco, sanitary products and condoms).
+Services such as the public telephone, launderette facilities, travel tickets, stamps, passport photographs, domestic energy supplies and business card creation are excluded.
 Coverage includes vending systems installed in public and semi-captive environments only.
 Hotels, transport networks, recreational centres, shopping centres/malls are included.
 Factories, offices, hospitals, prisons, schools and other captive environments are excluded.

 See All of Our DefinitionsThis report originates from Passport, our Vending research and analysis database.